eliotstanton/HAI-Seq/README.md

 # HAI-Seq

 Scripts used for submitting FASTQ files for HAI isolates prior to upload and submission to NCBI SRA and Genome databases.
+Processed FASTQ and FASTA files are uploaded to NCBI BioProjects PRJNA288601 (gram-negative) and PRJNA629351 (C. diff)

 ## batch_HAI.pl
 Batch submits the pairs of fastq files formatted YYYYEL-#####_R1.fastq.gz